flcdrg/terraform-azure-upgrade-resources/README.md

 1. Run `terraform login`
 1. Paste the token from the browser session into the terminal
-1. Run `terraform init` to initialize the workspace locally
+1. Run `terraform init` to initialise the workspace locally